exercism/v3/languages/fsharp/exercises/concept/discriminated-unions/.meta/design.md

 The Concepts this exercise unlocks are:

-- `discriminated-unions`: know what discriminated unions are; know how discriminated unions are different from enums; know how to define a discriminated union, with and without data; know how to use `match` to pattern match on discriminated unions.
+- `discriminated-unions`: know what discriminated unions are; know how discriminated unions are different from enums; know how to define a discriminated union, with and without data; know how to pattern match on discriminated unions.
-- `pattern-matching`: know what pattern matching is; know about constant, identifier and wildcard patterns; know how to apply guards to patterns; know about exhaustiveness checking in pattern matching.

 ## Prequisites

 This exercise's prerequisites Concepts are:

 - `basics`: defining functions and scoping and using integers.
+- `pattern-matching`: know how to do pattern matching.

 ## Representer